zfl9/chinadns-ng/README.md

 - `verbose` is disabled by default because it is faster.

 # Run it
-Enter the shell and execute: `./chinadns-ng`
+Enter the shell and execute: `chinadns-ng`